SaurabhGoyal/saurabhgoyal.github.io/_posts/2017-07-19-sensitive-info-of-project.markdown

 * Now whenever deploying, all that is needed by the script are AWS keys for fetching file from S3 and the password/key for decrypting that file.

+**Note:-**

+__*A repository is better in terms of modification and history management of sensitive data itself, which is not fully available with S3.
+The benefit mainly comes when you have lots and lots of sensitive data and multiple DevOps engineers who may be making changes to same key/s simultaneously.
+Although this is improbable in most projects.*__

 ---

-Now let's discuss what I wrote earlier - **Committing any sensitive data to version control system is big mistake.**
+Now let's discuss what I wrote earlier - **Committing any sensitive data to version control system is a big mistake.**
 Because-

 * The sensitive data is in the history even after moving out.
 Proper removal will require-